kensuke0529/CMS/README.md

 - **Live Demo**: [Streamlit App Link](http://192.168.0.2:8501)

 ![Model Architecture](images/streamlit.png)

+#### 5. AWS Sagemaker: `sagemaker/sagemaker.ipynb`, `sagemaker_tuning.py`

+- Reformatted dataset (CSV, no header/index, label in first column) for SageMaker’s XGBoost input requirements.
+- Used boto3 to upload training/validation files to an S3 bucket.
+- Trained XGBoost model using via the sagemaker SDKn
+- Stored train results in S3 for later use
+- Deployed the model as a real-time inference endpoint using SageMaker’s deploy() method.

 ## Machine Learning Pipeline
 This project uses a supervised regression approach to predict average Medicare payments based on provider and service-level features.
 The model is trained using `XGBoost` in a `scikit-learn` pipeline, with preprocessing and hyperparameter tuning integrated.